 She emailed me back after reading my very first post about it and stated."really, you've had your Juki for 4 years".
 Whoops!
 Which's why I blog. since I can't remember ANYTHING unless it has been documented.
 I have actually had my Juki for 4 years.
 I still LOVE this machine.

 I have actually had zero problems with itbut this is likewise my second machine.
 I had my very first for a couple of weeks prior to I broke it and sent it back for a replacement within the guarantee.
 (I believe Stitch, Vac, Direct also offers directly on their site) and I would highly suggest purchasing a prolonged warranty.

 I have no plans to upgrade or alter machinesthis infant must last me a lot more years (knock on wood)!
 It is quick, it is trusted, it's really low upkeep, it has no computerized mechanisms I fret about breaking, it still has the needle down and thread cutter I love, it complimentary motion quilts like a dream with a much larger throat area, it's effective when sewing through multiple layers, and it's really easy for my kids to operate and sew on now that they are more thinking about sewing (this model has the speed control, so I can turn the speed dial all the method to slow and it's perfect for kids).

-Likewise it's frustrating there is no zig zag stitch, this is only a straight stitch machine.
-Fortunately those have been really minimal things and are the only things I dislike about this device (and perhaps the walking foot concerns have been repaired because I purchased my own 4 years back?).
-The Bernina 440QE: Okay so I need to initially say that my Bernina 440 is about 7 years of ages, so there have been excellent improvements and changes to the newer designs.
+Also it's annoying there is no zig zag stitch, this is only a straight stitch maker.
+Fortunately those have been very minimal things and are the only things I do not like about this machine (and maybe the strolling foot concerns have been repaired because I bought mine 4 years back?).
+The Bernina 440QE: Okay so I need to first say that my Bernina 440 has to do with 7 years old, so there have actually been excellent improvements and changes to the newer designs.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.